ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 they generated thousands of such samples and achieved thousands of outcomes for each output variable.

-It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a>, <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław Ulam</a>, and <a href="https://en.wikipedia.org/wiki/Nicholas_Metropolis" target="_blank">Nicholas Metropolis</a>, who were employed on a secret assignment in the Los Alamos National Laboratory, while working on a nuclear weapon project called the Manhattan Project.
-It was named after a well-known casino town, called Monaco since chance and randomness are core to the modeling approach, similar to a game of roulette.

-Here is an excerpt from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)" summarizing the principles of the Monte Carlo method:
 >Monte Carlo methods are based on the analogy between probability and volume.
 The mathematics of measure formalizes the intuitive notion of probability, associating an event with a set of outcomes and defining the probability of the event to be its volume or measure relative to that of a universe of possible outcomes.
 Monte Carlo uses this identity in reverse, calculating the volume